haberdashPI/german_track/_research/plans.md

   it's important to note that the rate of true positives is quite similar across the conditions: what differs is the number of *false* positives.
-This suggests that most of the differences in the EEG response might be found during the catch trials.
+This suggests that most of the differences in the EEG response might be found during trials without a target (maybe something about what a correct and incorrect trial looks like,
+    maybe some resembles between truely correct and falsely correct trials)

+  does accuracy differ for male and female targets?

 ## verifications
     - check out the feature weightings w.r.t the stimulus features